ghiscoding/angular-validation/readme.md

 };
 ```

-P.S.
+*P.S.
 If you define a new Language set, please make a pull request and I would be happy to add them in current project...
-It would be nice to have Spanish, German or even Chinese :) Thank you.
+It would be nice to have Spanish, German or even Chinese :) Thank you.*

 Available Validators
 --------------------
 All validators are written as `snake_case` but it's up to the user's taste and could also be written as `camelCase`.
 So for example `alpha_dash_spaces` and `alphaDashSpaces` are both equivalent.
-##### NOTE: on an input type="number", the "+" sign is an invalid character (browser limitation) even if you are using a `signed` validator.
-If you really wish to use the "+", then change your input to type="text".
+##### NOTE: on an `input type="number"`, the "+" sign is an invalid character (browser restriction) even if you are using a `signed` validator.
+If you really wish to use the "+", then change your input to a `type="text"`.
 * `alpha` Only alpha characters (including latin) are present (a-z, A-Z)
 * `alpha_spaces` Only alpha characters (including latin) and spaces are present (a-z, A-Z)
 * `alpha_num` Only alpha-numeric characters (including latin) are present (a-z, A-Z, 0-9)